n-laoutaris/diavgeia-KNIME/README.md

 This work was conducted as a collaborative team effort within the framework of the Master’s program in Data Science at the International Hellenic University.

 ## Contents
-- KNIME workflow for data extraction, processing, and LLM validation.
+- KNIME workflow for data extraction, processing, LLM validation.
 - Power BI report for data visualization and insights
 - Documentation including final report and presentation slides
 - Test data used and output csv's